EXPLAINER: Expert uses imagery to explain Floyd’s death

 To refute defense claims that illegal drugs and heart disease caused Floyd’s death, prosecutors played close-up body camera clips as Tobin showed how he counted out Floyd’s breaths to determine that his respiration rate was normal before he lost consciousness.
 He told the jury that Floyd would have been been breathing much slower if he was suffering from a fentanyl overdose.
 Based in part on that evidence, he concluded that fentanyl didn’t kill Floyd.

-Tobin also used photos and graphics to show how much pressure Chauvin applied as he kept his left knee on Floyd’s neck for close to 9 1/2 minutes.
+Tobin also used photos and graphics to show the amount of pressure he said Chauvin applied as he kept his left knee on Floyd’s neck for close to 9 1/2 minutes.
 As Chauvin lifted his left toes off the pavement, Tobin calculated that Chauvin was then putting 91.5 pounds (41.5 kilograms) of pressure “directly down on Mr. Floyd’s neck.”
 That included half of Chauvin’s body weight plus half the weight of his police gear.
 Even with toes on the ground, he said, the force on Floyd’s neck still amounted to 86.9 pounds (39.4 kg).

 Find AP’s full coverage of the death of George Floyd at: https://apnews.com/hub/death-of-george-floyd